 Yes.
 You can add as many administrators as necessary, and you can limit their permissions as desired.
 Navigate to “Access”, and click on “Create new administrator login”.

-Yes, navigate to Manage > Logins to get an overview of all users who have access to your Threema Broadcast.
+Yes, navigate to Manage > Logins to get an overview of your Threema Broadcast administrators and their access privileges.

 After editing a group (e.g., by adding or removing members), the group needs to be synchronized in order for the changes to become effective in the app.